filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 * For emergency patch releases where we can't risk including recent `master` changes:
   * <span style="color:blue">Node: `release/vX.Y.Z+1` will be created from `release/vX.Y.Z`</span>
   * <span style="color:orange">Miner: `release/miner/vX.Y.Z+1` will be created from `release/miner/vX.Y.Z`</span>
+* As of 202408, the `releases` branch is no longer used and no longer tracks the latest release.
+See [Why is the `releases` branch deprecated and what are alternatives?](#why-is-the-releases-branch-deprecated-and-what-are-alternatives).

 ## FAQ

 ### Why aren't Go major versions used more?